CosmWasm/docs-deprecated/docs/03-architecture/07-smart-contracts.md

 ### :heavy_check_mark: [Reentrancy](https://github.com/sigp/solidity-security-blog#reentrancy) {#heavy_check_mark-reentrancy}

 In cosmwasm, we return messages to execute other contracts, in the same atomic operation, but *after* the contract has finished.
-This is based on the actor model and avoid the possibility of reentrancy attacks - there is never volatile state when a contract is called.
+This is based on the actor model and avoids the possibility of reentrancy attacks - there is never volatile state when a contract is called.

 ### :heavy_check_mark: [Arithmetic under/overflows](https://github.com/sigp/solidity-security-blog#ouflow) {#heavy_check_mark-arithmetic-underoverflows}